Oregon Land Use

 Students are expected to participate in all class discussions and complete two writing assignments.
-The combination of these writing assignments may fulfill the WIE writing requirement depending on the quality of the writing products.
-Each student will also make a brief presentation on an Oregon comprehensive plan and zoning ordinance to illustrate the varied practice of planning throughout the state.
+The combination of these writing assignments may fulfill the WIE writing requirement depending on the quality of the writing products and with the permission of the professor.
+Each student will also make a brief presentation on a land use topic of their choice, linking that topic with Oregon planning to illustrate the varied practice of planning throughout the state.

-Students will be expected to find the reading materials, all of which are available on the internet.
+The principal readings for the class are in an electronic casebook.
+Additional readings posted on TWEN supplement the casebook.
+This is a highly interactive course.
 Grading will be based on the writing assignments and participation in class discussion.

 - Prerequisite: There are no prerequisites, however, course work in administrative law, environmental law, land use, or municipal governments is recommended.

 - Evaluation Method: Writing assignments and participation in class discussion.